 Students must complete 15 semester credit hours of the degree at Lewis and Clark Community College.
-All 15 credit hours must be core program courses, not general education courses.

 Total Credit Hours Required: Depends on the Program

 Associate in Applied Science Degrees

 Note: A.A.S.
 Degree programs are available in the career fields listed.
 Please note and use the appropriate career program code on your Registration Card.
 All career programs are identified as Carl Perkins programs, designed to provide some assistance and service to eligible career program students.
 While the Perkins program does not provide direct monetary financial aid, it may be able to loan required career specific textbooks or some supplies/materials to those who are enrolled in a career program and have the intent of entering the workplace directly following the receipt of a degree or certificate.